py1150/stedi_human_balance_analytics/README.md

     - pattern bucket : transform : bucket
     - at a drop fields or drup duplicates transform if needed

+- intermediate notes
     queries prepared in /trusted

     _Note_ for step_trainer_trusted we first need customer_curated (step 3) --> see project rubric

     - preconditions and options:
         - we need to have the right permissions (e.g., S3 object operations for all objects in a path, i.e., s3://.../*)
         - when source can be accessed - we see it in preivew
         - e.g., for SQL Node:
     /*
     Input sources: customer_landing
     SQL aliases customer_landing
     */
         - set output options as outlined in rubric
         - we can work with glue cataloge tables as source (once we defined them in glue/athena)
         - we can output to s3 (but have to set the option above to automatically generate a table in the data catagloue)

     - deleted vpc endpoint only

+- tables
+    - customer_trusted
+        - we create a table in glue catalog (databases/tables) first (before running etl)
+        - we run the etl job customer_landing_to_trusted
+        - update 2024/01/02 - we create the table schema directly via the glue job - we have to set compression to "None"!
+        - we choose s3 as input for the processed table (customer_trusted) - format json
+    - accelerometer trusted
+        - we test the join in athena first

 ## 5. Curated Zone
 - tables